obyteorg/new-obyteorg/docroot/user/pages/06.faq/_article/article.md

 <div class="white-block">
     <h4>Can Obyte be mined or staked?</h4>
     <p>
-        No, all Bytes were issued in the <a href="https://explorer.obyte.org/#oj8yEksX9Ubq7lLc+p6F2uyHUuynugeVq4+ikT67X6E=" target="_blank">Genesis Unit</a>.
+        No, all Bytes were issued in the <a href="https://explorer.obyte.org/#oj8yEksX9Ubq7lLc+p6F2uyHUuynugeVq4+ikT67X6E=" target="_blank" rel="noopener">Genesis Unit</a>.
 The total supply of Bytes was created in that and no more can ever be created.
     </p>
 </div>